 For students with extra time accommodation, you can easily adjust this setting within the "Assessment" tab on your Brightspace course website.
 Check out this resource

 CITL has developed several resources with accessibility-related accommodations in Brightspace.

 Do accommodations still apply as I teach remotely?

 Yes.
 Some accommodations are not applicable now for courses taught remotely or online and others may be challenging to provide.
 Regardless, there is a responsibility to meet students' academic accommodations.
 ACES is prepared to assist you with this process.
-If you have questions with implementing specific accommodations for students during this time of remote and/or online instruction, please reach out to our staff by emailing email@example.com.
+If you have questions with implementing specific accommodations for students during this time of remote and/or online instruction, please reach out to our staff by emailing firstname.lastname@example.org

 Where can I learn more about teaching in an accessible and inclusive way?